 For “exemplary all-around service at New York-Presbyterian Hospital.”

 Nathan M. Freer Prize, 1996

-Rush Medical College voted the outstanding senior medical student by the Rush Medical College faculty
+Voted the outstanding senior medical student by the Rush Medical College faculty.

 The American Medical Women’s Association Award, 1996

 Alpha Omega Alpha Medical Honor Society, elected 1995

 Lee H, Fletcher C, Hartwell M, Strickland SM.
 “Effect of Patellofemoral Arthroplasty on

 Patellar Height in Patients with Patellofemoral Osteoarthritis.”
 J Knee Surg.
 2022 Sep 1.

 Fabricant, P, Mintz, D, Emery, K, Veerkamp, M, Gruber, S, Green, D, Strickland, S, Wall, W,